 {{DDVCreport-202405="/rt-components"}}

-Where can VCs become more data-driven, and what’s commonly overlooked?
+1. Where are the biggest opportunities for VCs to become more data-driven, and what’s commonly overlooked?

 Studies have shown that two thirds of venture capital value is created in the sourcing and screening parts of the process.
 It’s a game of finding and picking the winners.
 This is why VCs typically start their data-driven journey with deal flow generation, deal flow screening, and deal flow management.
 Data can help identify new opportunities, enrich them with additional context, and prioritize the great ones to find the inflection point that tells you it’s the right time to engage.